Prep football: A change of heart

 "I'm going to use that when I start playing for the U.," Siliga said.
 "If I play in my freshman year against BYU for even one play, I'm going to use that.
 I'll let it all out right then."

 Siliga's teammates at Copper Hills noticed what people were saying on the Web sites and weren't too surprised that he changed his mind.
-Grizzlies receiver Kendrick Moeai, who was the first in-state player to commit to Utah this summer, said he figured his big teammate would join him.
+Grizzlies receiver Kendrick Moeai, who was the first in-state player to commit to

 "All we care about is that he's happy, and he's sure about where he wants to go," said Grizzlies lineman Loren Miller.
 "And he gets to go to college on scholarship."